dart-lang/site-www/src/_guides/language/effective-dart/design.md

 typedef int Comparison<T>(T a, T b);
 {% endprettify %}

-It has a couple of problems:
+That syntax has a couple of problems:

 *   There is no way to assign a name to a *generic* function type.
 In the above example, the typedef itself is generic.
 If you reference `Comparison` in